 KeepAndBearArms.Com -- My favorite gun activists site.
 It features a valuable news clipping service of special interest to gun owners and self-defense rights activists.
 Even though it's not run by my friend Angel Shamaya anymore, the new owner, Allan Gottlieb (The Second Amendment Foundation), has maintained it in good faith to its founding principles.

-Hunter's Shooting Association -- Advanced Field Marksmanship for Hunters
+Firearm User Network -- Advanced Field Marksmanship and field training for Hunters

 The Independent Institute -- A scholarly libertarian think tank.
 Also, check out The Independent Review, their quarterly journal